 (5) An application for exemption —

-(a) where an objection to the application is lodged, shall be heard by the warden in open court; but
+(a) where an objection to the application is lodged, shall be heard by the warden; but

 (b) otherwise, shall be forwarded to the Minister for determination by the Minister.

 (6) The warden shall as soon as practicable after the hearing of the application transmit to the Minister for his consideration the notes of evidence and any maps or other documents referred to therein and his report recommending the granting or refusal of the application and setting out his reasons for that recommendation.